demosjarco/overviewer-configurator/README.md

 *Coming Soon: follow directions from Installation to run it for now*

 ## Installation
-1. Make sure you have [NodeJS](https://nodejs.org/en/download/) 10.5 or later installed
+1. Make sure you have [NodeJS](https://nodejs.org/en/download/) 10.5 or later installed.
+If you use MacOS, make sure to have [Python 3](https://www.python.org/downloads/mac-osx/) installed
 2. Clone project
 3. Run `npm i` to install everything needed (its actually very little compared to other node projects)
 4. Run `npm start` to run the tool